erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/22_controller_design.md

 \dot\omega \tau = I
 \end{equation}

-Since sensors are noisy and we want to avoid unnecessary jumps and hence jerks in our torque it would make sense to use some kind of state observer.
+Since sensors are noisy and we want to avoid unnecessary jumps the inertia estimate and hence jerks in our torque it makes sense to use a state observer.
-These come in various ilks, but generally take an estimate of the measurement variance as well as the historic variance of the estimation into account.
+These come in various forms, but generally take an estimate of the measurement variance as well as the variance of previous estimations into account.

 The above calculation of inertia assumes that we are trying to measure the inertia of our payload and platform around the Z-axis, while the pendulum is hanging still.
 As soon as the pendulum isn't still we have to make adjustments to the way the inertia is estimated.
 This is because as soon as the pendulum's kinetic or potential energy are not zero the acceleration it experiences also depends on said energies in addition to the torque exerted by our CMGs.
 Luckily we have already developed a model of the system that can provide us with an estimate of the amount of acceleration caused by these energies.
-This estimate can be utilized by certain classes of estimator more complex than the ones suited for our estimation at rest.
+This estimate can be utilized by certain types of estimator more complex than the ones suited for our estimation at rest.

 The benefits of including such an estimator are twofold:
 For one it allows for a unification of the dampening and rotation controller.